gjohl/swb_ecco/README.md

 scigrid_loader.write_csv('/path/to/file.csv')
 ```

-If we want to implement a new data loader, say from some new source called "XYZ", we create a class inheriting from `AbstractDataLoader` and implement the methods below.
+If we want to implement a new data loader, say, from some new source called "XYZ", we would create a class inheriting from `AbstractDataLoader` and implement the methods below.
 In most cases, we'd only actually need to implement `format_data` to handle the logic specific to this source; the `load_raw_data` and `write_csv` methods are handled in the parent class and are pretty generic.

 ```python